January 18, 2011

 Democratic appointments to the Committee and the naming of Subcommittee Ranking Members is expected to be announced within the next couple of weeks.

-Categories: Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Risk Management, Rural Development
+Categories: Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic, Research, Education & Extension, Risk Management, Rural Development